 Third-party policies combine the benefits of manufacturer and store warranties, but are free of the sky-high costs.
 These days, they are the obvious choice.

 , the top third-party choice, coverage is available for all of Lenovo's best-selling products.
 This includes laptops, desktops and tablets.
 By cutting out unnecessary middlemen, Upsie's prices are up to 70 percent lower than both Lenovo's policies and those sold by stores.
 Coverage is also comprehensive with benefits like complete protection against manufacturer defects, mechanical faults, and various other failures.

 Complimentary accidental damage protection is included, too, covering drops, liquid spills, and more for all portable electronics.
 Upsie customers have access to convenient repair options (and replacement when repairs are not possible).
 A range of two- and three-year Lenovo laptop warranty

 , Lenovo tablet warranty

 .
 All plans save you up to 70% compared to plans sold at the store.
-Where applicable, Upsie’s industry-leading low deductible further covers all necessary service fees, parts, and labor when making a claim as well.
+Where applicable, Upsie's industry-low deductible further covers parts, and labor when making a claim.
+Upsie has no hidden fees.